Roy Plomley: Other work

 Plomley's broadcasting career was not restricted to Desert Island Discs; he also compiled and presented several feature programmes and was the chairman of BBC Radio's game show Many a Slip from 1964 to 1979, and a participant in such panel games as Does the Team Think?, also on BBC Radio.
-He also anchored Round Britain Quiz in 1961.
+He anchored Round Britain Quiz in 1961.
 For television he produced Dinner Date with Death in 1949, claimed to be the first UK film made for TV, and in the same year chaired We Beg to Differ on BBC Radio, transferring with it to BBC Television in 1951.

-He wrote the screenplay for the 1953 film The Blakes Slept Here and a number of plays including 'The First Time I Saw Paris', 'Moonlight Behind You', 'The Lively Oracles' (with John Allegro) and the comedies 'Round the Mulberry Bush', 'Everybody's Making Money - Except Shakespeare', 'Salad Days', 'The Galleon in the Garden', and 'Half Seas Over'.
+He also wrote the screenplay for the 1953 film The Blakes Slept Here.

 Plomley was appointed OBE in 1975.
-He was Chairman of the Radio and Television Writers' Association from 1957 to 1959, and was voted BBC Radio Personality of the Year in 1979.
+He was chairman of the Radio and Television Writers' Association from 1957 to 1959, and was voted BBC Radio Personality of the Year in 1979.
 He published 16 stage plays (one of which, Cold Turkey, was put on in the West End), and one novel.
 He was posthumously inducted into the Radio Academy's Hall of Fame.

-Plomley died in London from pleurisy in 1985 aged 71 and is buried at Putney Vale Cemetery.
+After a period of declining health, Plomley died from a heart attack at his home in Putney on 28 May 1985, at the age of 71; he was buried at Putney Vale Cemetery.